unic/sledge/README.md

 # Requirements

 * Java 8
-* Sling 8 or AEM 6.2
+* Sling 8 or AEM 6.2, for AEM 6.1 you first need to install the `aem61-deps` package
-* Commons Lang 3.4 Osgi bundle
+* Commons Lang 3.3+ Osgi bundle

 # Building from source